 The art of the sandwich is the art of food pairing.
 The prior night’s roasted meat or fowl, sliced thin on a piece of lightly toasted bread with layers of vegetables, pickles and cheese, paired with a simple glass of wine or crisp hoppy beer, is the ideal balance of comfort.
 It’s pure decadence!
 (Pernil com Queijo photo by Casa Guedes)

 After 3 years of living here, I’ve concluded that if you really want to understand Porto, you must explore it from the view of the sandwich.
-Today, I want to share 4 sandwiches that are incredibly common on menus throughout Porto, and the places you SHOULD eat them.
+Today, I’m not only sharing 4 MUST eat sandwiches that are incredibly common throughout Porto, but also the places you SHOULD eat them.
 Sure you can order a Francesinha at Conga, but you’re missing the point, because you ONLY order the Bifana there!
 If you’re here for a limited time and want to taste the best, follow along below.

 The king of all Porto sandwiches, this is the pinnacle of a meat lover’s food pyramid.
-Two slices of bread, untold layers of meat, melted cheese and a sometimes spicy beer infused sauce, there really isn’t anything better if you feel your cholesterol levels dropping.
+Two slices of bread, untold layers of meat, melted cheese and a sometimes spicy beer-infused sauce, there really isn’t anything better if you feel your cholesterol levels dropping.
 Which also means restricting yourself to one a week, or you might be making an early trip to the hospital with a deliciously clogged ticker!
-Although this sandwich is a bigger commitment than an 18 karat engagement right, don’t walk away until every last drop of sauce is soaked up with a pile of crispy fries.
+Although this sandwich is a bigger commitment than an 18 karat engagement ring, don’t walk away until every last drop of sauce is soaked up with a pile of crispy fries.
 What’s inside you ask?
 If done right, the very best steak, ham, linguiça, hotdogs and more.
 There are two, maybe three, places to have one: A Cunha II in the Ramalde.
 If you can’t find it, give me a ring and I’ll be happy to show you.
 These guys rock because they rightfully know that this iconic sandwich begins with good meat.
 You simply can’t hide bad meat in the middle of this colossus.
 Next, Bufete Fase, known for their lack of seating and no BS waitstaff, they are spot on when it comes to spicy sauce.
 Just be sure to get there early, or quite late, as it’s always full.
-And finally, a new comer, A Casa do Evaristo.
-I never thought this place could top the rest, but they are near perfect in their execution of the Francesinha – smaller than most but neither lacking in layers nor flavor.
 Click here to read our full article on Francesinha.
 (Francesinha photo by Catavino)

 Some say this is Lisbon’s sandwich.
 Great, go ahead say that, and then come here and have one.
 Pork shaved thin, boiled and stewed in a sauce that can range from fiery hot to subtlety zesty, this pork stacked sandwich is juicy and delicious.
 Lot’s of people are making them, but if you want the best, head to Conga in downtown Porto.
 Order the Bifana em Pão and a cerveja (beer).
 If you’re hungry, add cordoniz (fried quail).
 No frills…just a fried bird on a plate, legs in the air, with an intense suntan.
 The sandwich is wet and sloppy with a peppery sting that leaves you with bead of sweat across your brow.
 The beer is ICE cold and will warm as it approaches your lips in it’s vain effort to fight the tasty fire within.
 Sure there are a few good Bifana’s in town, but if you don’t have Conga’s, you won’t know the baseline that one should aspire to.
 Read more on Portuguese fried and fatty flavorful foods!